 Sign up for this program when you register.

-The ASPET Mentoring Network: Coaching for Career Development is a program designed to supplement the training that graduate students and postdoctoral trainees receive through their university programs.
-The ASPET
+The ASPET Mentoring Network: Coaching for Career Development is a year-round program designed to supplement the training that graduate students and postdoctoral trainees receive through their university programs.

-Mentoring Network focuses on developing skills needed to succeed scientifically, professionally, and psychologically, including discussions about experiences and pressures faced by groups that are underrepresented in the sciences.
-As
+The ASPET Mentoring Network focuses on developing skills needed to succeed scientifically, professionally, and psychologically, including discussions about experiences and pressures faced by groups that are underrepresented in the

-Graduate students and postdoctoral scientists accepted into the 2023-2024 program will attend several events in association with ASPET 2023 in St. Louis, MO.
+Graduate students and postdoctoral scientists accepted into the 2024-2025 program will attend several events in association with ASPET 2024 in Arlington, Virginia.
 Learn More

 1801 Rockville Pike, Suite 210, Rockville, Maryland 20852-1633